GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/7_supplementary_2.md

         python profile_plot_Jul2020.py job_JOBID.h5
         ```

         - This should generate a .png file where the filename is in the format of job_23258404_profile.png

+        - Note: This figure will also provide information on GPU CPU and memory usage if you are using a GPU.

     <br>